retailzipline/hiring-exercises/support/README.md

 ## CSV Files

 Three unique sample input files have been provided as a reference.
-Your program should be able to process these files and at a minimum.
+Your program should be able to process these files at a minimum.

 <br>